 |Modulation techniques||GFSK (Gaussian frequency shift keying)||OFDM (Orthogonal frequency division multiplexing) and QAM (Quadrature Amplitude Modulation)|

 Definition of Bluetooth

-Bluetooth is the first popular technology for short range ad-hoc network that is designed for integrated voice and data application.
+Bluetooth is the first widespread technology for a short-range ad-hoc network that is designed for combined voice and data application.

-Compared with Wifi, Bluetooth has lower data rate, but it has an embedded mechanism to support the application.
+Compared with Wifi, Bluetooth has a reduced data rate.
+However, it has an embedded mechanism to assist the application.
 Bluetooth is inexpensive personal area ad-hoc network operating in unlicensed lands and owned by the user.